sburden/website/people/index.md

 ![Ben Chasnov]({{ site.url }}/people/ben_chasnov.jpg){: .pull-left}

 **Ben Chasnov**
 received his BS in Engineering from Harvey Mudd College in 2016.
-His research interests include control theory, robotics and machine learning.
-In particular, his current research focuses on deep reinforcement learning for control of cyber-physical systems.
+Working at the intersection of control theory, online learning and game theory, Ben focuses his research on the theory and design of *multi-agent learning algorithms*.
+The analysis of such algorithms is studied in the context of human/computer interaction, computational neuroscience and aerospace applications.
+Ben is a Maker at heart and, in his downtime, loves to tinker with food, drink, code and wires.
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
 <br>
 *links:*